glowbom/Glowbom/Glowbyverse.md

 Here's [a quick demo](https://www.youtube.com/watch?v=mBey-ND_D0A) of the pixel art crypto game that you'll be able to build.
 Keep in mind, it's still beign integrated into the Glowbyverse.

+## Stay tuned

+The project is in active development, and we're super excited to add more gaming mechanics soon.

 ## Feedback